 Lives, Habitats & Pictures of the Seabirds

-as pelagics, are the ones who remain out in the open ocean.
-These birds may nest on the mainlands or on islands out in the seas,
+as pelagic are the ones who remain out in the open ocean.
+These birds may nest on the mainland or on islands out in the seas,

 where there is less chance of land predators eating their eggs or their young.